• Skip to primary navigation

 Recipe variations

-• Cake roll filling: Use your favorite cream filling, from French Chantilly cream to chocolate ganache and cream cheese filling.
+• Cake roll filling: Use your favorite cream filling, from French Chantilly cream to chocolate ganache to cream cheese.

 • Rolling method: Roll the cake at the short side or lengthwise.
 Also, try to change the roll surface using the browned side in or out.